r4sy4n/portfolio/README.md

 <li>JavaScript</li>
 </ul>

+## Credits

+The portfolio was developed by Russell Ramiro as a project to showcase programming skills and knowledge of web development technologies.

 ## License

 This project is licensed under the MIT License.
 Feel free to use the code as a reference or template for your own portfolio website.